BdR76/CSVLint/docs/readme.md

 By checking the "Remove original column" checkbox the original column will be removed after splitting it into new columns.
 Keep it unchecked to add the new columns but also keep the original values.

+Note that you can also right-click the radio buttons to deselect them.
+By not selecting any of the options and checking the "Remove original column" you can press OK to simply remove the selected original column.

 Analyse data report
 -------------------